sladewatkins/setup-scripts/README.md

 ## Windows 11
 **NOTICE**: I won't support this script for Windows 10.
 I only recommend running this on Windows 11 24H2 or later.

-Run the file in ``windows.ps1``, or simply copy/paste this into Windows Terminal:
+Run the ``windows.ps1`` file from File Explorer, or simply copy/paste this command into Windows Terminal to make things easier:

 ```
 irm https://setup.sladewatkins.com/win | iex